For this Winx Club fashion guide, I dressed like Winx Club characters every day for a week, with outfits inspired by all five main characters.

 Her love interest is Riven, the bad boy of Red Fountain.
 Their relationship is highly contentious within the fandom, to say the least.

 Iginio Straffi stated that Musa was based on Lucy Liu.
-This codes Musa as an East-Asian character, along with some of the items she wears through the show.
+This codes Musa as an East-Asian character, along with some of the items she wears throughout the show.

 Musa’s color palette is pretty straightforward: red, red, and red.
 Her casual look has little glimpses of pink and navy blue.
 Red is associated with Musa the most.
 You can see this with her fairy form.